fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> Why are there not junior jobs for React?

 > As a software engineer/ programmer what does a bad day for you look like?

 > As a software engineer/ programmer what is the first thing you do when you encounter a bug?